JCube001/socketcan-demo/README.md

 byte in the received message, and then write that message back out on to the bus with the message ID defined by the macro MSGID.

+## Broadcast Manager Cyclic Demo

+This program demonstrates sending a set of cyclic messages out on to the CAN bus using SocketCAN's Broadcast Manager interface.
+The intended behavior of this program is to send four cyclic messages out on to the CAN bus.
+These messages have IDs ranging from 0x0C0 to 0x0C3.
+These messages will be sent out one at a time every 1200 milliseconds.
+Once all messages have been sent, transmission will begin again with message 0x0C0.